wolfSSL/wolfssl/doc/SBOM.md

 The generator falls back to `git describe --tags --always` on the source tree root (passed via `configure` as `XMSS_ROOT` / `LIBLMS_ROOT`).
 If the source tree has no tags, `git describe` returns the short commit hash, which is recorded as-is.
-If the source tree is unavailable or `git` is not found, version is recorded as `NOASSERTION`.
+If the source tree is unavailable or `git` is not found:

+- SPDX records `versionInfo: NOASSERTION` and emits no `purl` external ref.
+- CycloneDX omits the `version` and `purl` fields entirely and the generator prints a warning to stderr.

 ### Validating the SBOM manually